General Conditions of Business for Cold Stores (ABK)

 6.1.
 Unless there is direct access to the leased room, the customer and his authorized agent are permitted to enter the storage room only when ac-companied by an authorized agent of the cold storage company.
 Both the customer and his authorized agent shall produce proof of identity when requested to do so.
 The customer and his authorized agent shall comply with the house rules of the cold store, and in particular the fire protection regulations (for example, ban on smoking) and all other regu-lations concerning the prevention of accidents, maintenance of safety and hygiene.
-The customer shall be responsible for all acts and omissions committed by his authorized agent.
+The customer shall be responsible for all acts and omis-sions committed by his authorized agent.
 Any persons contravening the house rules of the cold store may be refused entry.

 7. Notice of Deficiencies

 7.1.
-When goods are taken out of storage, either from the store or from the leased room, without the cold storage company having been given written notification of outwardly recognizable deficiencies immediately, and of outwardly unrecognizable deficiencies promptly after their discovery, but not later than 8 days following the taking out of storage, the goods shall be deemed as having been properly taken out of storage.
+When goods are taken out of storage, either from the store or from the leased room, without the cold storage company having been given writ-ten notification of outwardly recognizable deficiencies immediately, and of outwardly unrecognizable deficiencies promptly after their discovery, but not later than 8 days following the taking out of storage, the goods shall be deemed as having been properly taken out of storage.

 7.2.
 Should the customer or his authorized agent establish a violation of con-tract by authorized agents of the cold storage company, or should he obtain knowledge of such a violation, he shall without delay, at the latest within 8 days following the establishment or knowledge of violation, give notice thereof in writing to the cold storage company.
 The conduct is